 Introduction - OhioOhio is a fairly large state located in the Midwestern region of the United States.
 Ohio has five bordering states which include Pennsylvania, Michigan, Indiana, Kentucky and West Virginia.
 Among the many places where visitors to the state are drawn to each year include the Pro Football Hall of Fame, where football history is documented and celebrated, and the Rock and Roll Hall of Fame.
 Did you know that Ohio is the birthplace to seven past presidents?
 In the historical facts section below, you'll find out who they are.
-You'll also find out what famous inventions were created in Ohio and when, in the interesting information section.
+This list of interesting information also includes what famous inventions were created in Ohio and when they were created.
 The kid-friendly format assures easy content reading for all ages.

 Click here for a great selection of Amazon.com books about Ohio.

 State of Ohio Quick Facts

 - Ohio was the seventeenth state to join the union.